Katschberg Tunnel Special Toll

 What is the Katschberg Tunnel?

-The Katschberg Tunnel, opened to road traffic in 1974, is a border tunnel located south of Austria’s central region on the Tauern Motorway.
-It connects the areas of Salzburg (south of Oberweißburg, Unterweißburg, and Höf) and Carinthia (north of Saraberg and Mühlbach) via the A10.
-Construction of a second tunnel tube began in December 2004 and was completed in April 2008, allowing the second tube to open to traffic.
-After completion of the construction work, the western tube measures 5,565 meters (5.5 km) and the eastern tube 5,898 meters (5.8 km) in length.
+The Katschberg Tunnel, opened to motor traffic in 1974, is a border tunnel located south of the Austrian heartland on the Tauern Motorway.
+It connects the two regions of Salzburg (south of Oberweißburg, Unterweißburg and Höf) and Carinthia (north of Saraberg and Mühlbach) via the A 10.
+Construction of a second tunnel tube began in December 2004 and was completed in April 2008, allowing the second tube to be opened to traffic.
+Upon completion of the construction work, the western tube is 5,565 metres (5.5 km) long in total and the eastern tube is 5,898 metres (5.8 km) long.

 The Katschberg Tunnel as a Special Toll Route

-The Katschberg Tunnel is a so-called special toll route.
-This means that the tunnel is exempt from the general vignette requirement and instead a route toll (special toll) must be paid.
-Therefore, additional fees apply for using the Katschberg Tunnel, even if you already have a vignette or pay the distance-based toll.
+The Katschberg Tunnel is what is known as a special toll route.
+This means that the Katschberg Tunnel is exempt from the general vignette requirement and instead a route toll (special toll) must be paid.
+Additional charges therefore apply for using the Katschberg Tunnel, even if you already hold a vignette or pay the route-based toll.

-The Katschberg Tunnel can be bypassed via the federal road B99 at St. Michael im Lungau / Stranach towards Mühlbach.
-However, bypassing the tunnel takes around 45 additional minutes and is therefore generally only worthwhile if traffic reports already announce a longer waiting time before the Katschberg Tunnel.
+The Katschberg Tunnel can be bypassed via the federal road B99 at St. Michael im Lungau / Stranach in the direction of Mühlbach.
+However, bypassing the tunnel takes approximately 45 additional minutes and is therefore generally only worthwhile if traffic reports already announce a longer waiting time before the Katschberg Tunnel.

 How high are the two tubes in the Katschberg Tunnel?

-The two tubes in the Katschberg Tunnel each have a height of 4.70 meters.
+The two tubes in the Katschberg Tunnel are each 4.70 metres high.

 Michelle Albrecht